 Cake

-• 1 cup shelled pistachios (Note 2)
+• 1 cup shelled pistachios see note 2, plus more for topping

-• 3/4 cup light brown sugar (up to 1 cup -- See Note 3)
+• 3/4 cup light brown sugar up to 1 cupโ€”see note 3

-• 8 tablespoons cold butter, cut into small cubes
+• 8 tablespoons cold butter cut into small cubes

 • 2 large eggs

-• 1/4 cup unsweetened vanilla almond milk (or milk of choice)
+• 1/4 cup unsweetened vanilla almond milk or milk of choice

 • 1 teaspoon vanilla extract